Saunved/mint-css/docs/class-list.md

 This file contains a list of CSS classes used in this repository along with information about them.
-**It is intended to serve as a basis for naming classes across flavors to retain consistency.** Whenever you are implementing a new flavor or migrating an existing framework across, ensure that these classes are used wherever applicable.
+**It is intended to serve as a basis for naming classes across flavors to retain consistency.**
+The implementation of classes is left upto the author.
+It is recommended that you define ALL the classes specified in the class list to ensure smoother migrations from existing flavors.

+This class list **does not** deal with layouts since they do not factor into how various elements are styled.

 ## Table of contents
 * [Buttons](#buttons)